Weizilla/workout-logger/README.md

 4. Deployed to AWS using ECS

 ## Bugs
 1. Fix Docker due to garmin login changes.
-Add set up to readme
+Add set up to readme.
+Pass in username and password from env to docker

 ## To Do
 1. Improve UI